-- Avoid touching, spitting or rinsing the wound on the day of surgery.
+- Avoid touching, spitting, or rinsing the wound on the day of surgery.
 Don’t touch the metal healing abutment jutting through the gum tissue.

 - After implant surgery, it’s normal to have some bleeding or redness in the mouth for 24 hours.
 To control excessive bleeding, bite on a gauze pad (placed on the bleeding wound) for 30 minutes.
 If bleeding does not stop, seek further instructions from your dentist.

 - Swelling is natural after surgery.
 To minimize it, apply an ice pack on the cheek in the surgical area (you can also use a plastic bag or an ice-filled towel).
-Apply the ice as much as you could for the first 36 hours.
+Apply the ice as much as you can for the first 36 hours.

 - Drink lots of fluids but avoid consuming hot beverages.
-Stick to soft diet on the day of surgery.
+Stick to a soft diet on the day of surgery.
 You can get back to the normal diet once the surgical area is healed.
 Don’t drink anything using a straw.

 - Start taking pain medication as soon as you feel the effects of the local anesthetic are going down.
 However, take the medicines prescribed by the dentist.

 - Healing is not possible without good oral hygiene.
-Use the prescribed oral rinse while the day after surgery, use the prescribed oral rinse twice – after breakfast and before bed.
+Use the prescribed oral rinse during the day after surgery, use the prescribed oral rinse twice – after breakfast and before bed.
 Rinse for at least 30 seconds and then spit it out.
 Use warm salt rinses at least 4-5 times a day as well.
 Be gentle initially while brushing the surgical area to not affect the healing.

 - Do not use, or consume, tobacco products in any form or any type after implants.
 It not only hinders healing but may also increase the chances of implant failure.

 - Don’t engage in exercise immediately after the surgery or keep it minimal at best.
-You should know that exercise may cause bleeding or throbbing, and it really happens, stop the activity right away.
+You should know that exercise may cause bleeding or throbbing, and if it really happens, stop the activity right away.
 This may weaken you since you’re not taking normal nourishment.

 - Healing abutments will be placed at the time of implant placement.
 So, do rinse them frequently and keep them clean.
 Wait for the stitches to dissolve and then clean the abutments through gentle massage.